VigneshKathirkamar/flask_projects/tut_1/Readme.md

 Pre-requisites:
 - Billing enabled GCP project (Projects created in trial version also supports billing)
 - glcoud sdk installed locally
+- make sure you name your python file as `main.py`

 Create the necessay files such as "requirements.txt" and "app.yaml"